emuraton/react-patterns/README.md

 };
 ```

-We don't need anymore to manually pass down props through each layer.
+We don't need anymore to pass down props through each layer manually.
 Some of the most common use cases for the provider pattern are theming, i18n, authentication and logging.

 ## <a name="compoundpattern">Compound Coponents Pattern</a>